Symbian9/qmapshack-doc-wiki/DocGisHowToRouting.md

 If you continue, the edited route points now have lost their description.

+**kiozen: Keep in mind that once these issues are fixed this statement will be obsolete and misleading.
+And it's very likely that no one will take care of fixing the text.
+Therefore it's ok to mention and reference the issue once.
+But avoid hidden references like that.**

 This property is consistenlty transferred to the mobile GPS device.

 ???#### screenshots from device ??